1 Samuel 31:1–13 . . . Bible Study Summary with Videos and Questions

 “Saul and His Three Sons, Slain”

 Sadly, the story of Saul’s death is a tragic one.
-When the Philistines gathered to fight Israel (see chapter 28's summary), David and his men came all too close to going into battle (28:1–2; 29:1–11).
+When the Philistines gathered to fight Israel (see summarization of 2:1–25), David and his men came all too close to going into battle (28:1–2; 29:1–11).
 Saul was terrified, Samuel was dead.
 This is one of the few occasions when Saul sought divine guidance, but it was too late.
 In desperation, he sought guidance from the grave, not from heathen deities but from Samuel, the deceased prophet.
 He did so by using a medium, which was clearly forbidden.
 Having already removed the mediums and magicians from the land, he instructed his servants to find a medium, the witch of Endor.
 Disguising himself, he went to her, asking her to conjure up Samuel.
 The woman was terrified when Samuel appeared.
 His message to Saul was consistent, informing Saul that God had turned against him and that he'd die in battle the next day when God would hand him over to the Philistines.
 He and his sons would die, and God’s prophecy through Samuel would be fulfilled.

 As foretold by Samuel's ghost, the Philistines prevailed over Saul and the Israelites.
 Saul’s three sons, including Jonathan, were killed.
 His death didn't come easily or quickly.
 An archer’s arrow found and seriously wounded him.
 Knowing that he'd die, he pled with his armor bearer to kill him quickly, rather than let him fall into the hands of his enemies and be tortured.
 His armor bearer was unable to kill the king so Saul fell on his own sword.